paperless-ngx/paperless-ngx/docs/api.rst

     the page you requested, if you requested a page that is behind the last page.
 In that case, the last page is returned.
 *   ``page_count``: The total number of pages.
+*   ``corrected_query``: Corrected version of the query string.
+Can be null.
+    If not null, can be used verbatim to start a new query.
 *   ``results``: A list of result objects on the current page.

 Result object: